odair-pedro/sonarci/README.md

   -o, --token string    Authentication Token
 ```

-For mode detail about pull request decoration, read the section [Pull Request Decoration](#pull-request-decoration)
+For more detail about how to configure pull request decoration, read the section [Environment Variables](#environment-variables)

 ### Command: Search projects